dirko/dirko.github.io/_posts/2015-05-25-Eigenlandscapes.md

 <img src="/images/2015-05-25-Eigenlandscapes/output_85.jpg" alt="Eigenlandscape" style="width: 100%;"/>

-Note the horse silhouette in the center of the image above, and the recurring telephone poles in this set - some of the features are hard to dilute.
+Note the horse silhouette in the center of the image above, and the recurring telephone poles in this set---some of the features are hard to dilute.

 ## Thoughts